thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 `resolve` is our main and only method on `NameResolution`.
 We're done.
 Why did we setup a whole struct to share our state between one method?
-I didn't want to write `resolve(supply, names, errors, ast, env)` at every call site.
+I didn't want to write `resolve(supply, names, errors, ast, env)` at every call site, sue me.
-But also consistency is key.
+Also, consistency is key.
-We've established the pattern and I think it's helpful to employ it, even for one method.
+We've established the pattern and it's helpful to employ it, even for one method.

 Everything gets put together in our top level `name_resolution` method: